NonKYC/NonKycPythonApiClient/README.md

 # README  stub
-This is the python API client for XeggeX exchange API.
-[Reference link](https://htmlpreview.github.io/?https://github.com/KarolTrzeszczkowski/XeggeXPythonApiClient/blob/master/docs/xeggex.html)
+This is the python API client for NonKYC exchange API.
+[Reference link](https://htmlpreview.github.io/?https://github.com/KarolTrzeszczkowski/NonKYCPythonApiClient/blob/master/docs/nonkyc.html)

 <a name="settings"></a>
 ## Api Keys
-To use account endpoints and login to the websocket enerate api keys and put them in `xeggex_settings.json` in the working directory.
+To use account endpoints and login to the websocket enerate api keys and put them in `nonkyc_settings.json` in the working directory.
 If you don't you'll still be able to use public methods.

-xeggex_settings.json format:
+nonkyc_settings.json format:
 ```
 {"access_key": "your_access_key_here", "secret_key": "your_secret_key_here"}
 ```